sadra-hatami/Telegram-Rubika-Account-Panel/README.md

 pip install pyrogram tgcrypto
 ```

-Then set your own Telegram bot token and owner ID in `sender.py` through environment variables, not hardcoded values.
-Start the panel with:
+Set secrets first, then start the panel:

 ```bash
 python sender.py
 ```

+Open the Telegram bot as the owner account and use the on-screen buttons.

-Use the bot only with an account you own.
-Do not publish tokens, sessions, or API secrets.
+Use this only with a Rubika account you own.

 ---

 # ⚙️ Configuration

-Move secrets out of the source file:
+Keep secrets outside the repository:

 ```python
 import os